EngMarchG/Fsg-Pp/README.md

 ## Automatic Crop

 Automatically detect faces and crop your images!
-Just drag and drop or click to upload an image
+Just drag and drop or click to upload an image.

 ![Automatic Crop GIF](/../public/assets/gifs/autocrop.gif)